-Sadly, unlawful death can happen to anyone of us or someone we love at any time.
-If you experience this, there are some things you need to know about unlawful death suits.
+Sadly, wrongful death can happen to anyone of us or someone we love at any time.
 Wrongful death claims are a type of personal injury lawsuit when a person is killed because of someone else’s carelessness.

 How to know when to file a wrongful death lawsuit